dave31415/trendfilter/README.md

 We didn't discuss y_err.
 That's the uncertainty on y.
 The default is 1.
 The Huber loss is actually applied to (data-model)/y_err.
-So, you can weight points differently if you have a good reason, such as knowing the actual error values.
+So, you can weight points differently if you have a good reason to, such as knowing the actual error values or knowing that some points are dubious or if some points are known exactly.
+That would be the limit as y_err goes towards zero and it will make the curve go through those points.

+All in all, these keywords give you a huge amount of freedom in what you want your model to look like.

+Enjoy!